Stephen Glass (photographer): Life in London

 In the 1940s and 1950s, Stephen specialised in photographing nudes for such magazines as Health and Efficiency and The Naturist.
 In addition, his work regularly featured in continental magazines such as Paris Hollywood, Femina and Modelstudier making him one of the most prominent photographers of the nude at the time.
 The models, June Palmer and Pamela Green both posed for him, and he frequently used Spielplatz nudist camp in Bricket Wood as a location.
 In 1950 he photographed the first Miss Venus contest at Spielplatz.
 It was the year Pamela Green won.

 Glass would often use his flat as a studio.
 It was on Old Church Street, less than a ten-minute walk from his brother's studio on the King's Road, London.

-In addition to magazines, his work graced a series of books published by The Naturist, such as Pool of Enchantment (1950), Beauty and Naturism, and Sussex Maidens (1949).
+In addition to magazines, his work appeared in a series of books published by The Naturist, such as Pool of Enchantment (1950), Beauty and Naturism, and Sussex Maidens (1949).
 Stephen Glass died 23 April 1990.

 The National Portrait Gallery holds one of his works, a 1930s photo of "Sir Thomas Beecham, 2nd Bt".